Third Party Lodging Regulation 318

-This policy, in accordance with University Travel Policy 310 and in consideration of Internal Revenue Service (IRS), Office of State Budget and Management (OSBM), and other applicable regulations and guidance, establishes when the University will provide payment for third party lodging expenses incurred to support University business purposes, along with related administrative requirements.
+This regulation, in accordance with University Travel Regulation 310 and in consideration of Internal Revenue Service (IRS), Office of State Budget and Management (OSBM), and other applicable regulations and guidance, establishes when the University will provide payment for third party lodging expenses incurred to support University business purposes, along with related administrative requirements.

 These requirements apply to all UNCSA faculty, staff, students, and any other individuals and members of organizations that travel at University expense (after this, "Travelers").

 Third Party Lodging: An establishment that is rented out by a third party or treated as an apartment building by state or local law or regulation.
 This includes most non-hotel facilities and those rented out via sites like Airbnb and VRBO.

 Rental Agreement: A signed agreement between the University Traveler and the Third Party Lodging establishment.